vsagrista/readable/README.md

 # Readable App

 Welcome to Readable!
-This is an application with the goal of leaning the core concepts of Redux.
+This is an application with the goal of learning the core concepts of Redux.
 It's build using the create-react-app toolset.
 <br>
-It is create posts, comments, like them, delete them, sort them by vote, date and so on.
-Think of a mini-reddit.
+You can create posts, comments, like them, delete them, sort them by vote, date and so on.
+Think of a "mini-reddit".

 ## Getting Started